ccat3z/stars/README.md

 * [freereadorg/awesome-libgen](https://github.com/freereadorg/awesome-libgen): 😎 Awesome list of Library Genesis, the world's largest free library.
 * [jaywcjlove/awesome-mac](https://github.com/jaywcjlove/awesome-mac):  Now we have become very big, Different from the original idea.
 Collect premium software in various categories.
 * [iCHAIT/awesome-macOS](https://github.com/iCHAIT/awesome-macOS):   A curated list of awesome applications, softwares, tools and shiny things for macOS.
+* [nix-community/awesome-nix](https://github.com/nix-community/awesome-nix): 😎 A curated list of the best resources in the Nix community [maintainer=@cyntheticfox]
 * [aljazceru/awesome-nostr](https://github.com/aljazceru/awesome-nostr): nostr.net - awesome-nostr is a collection of projects and resources built on nostr to help developers and users find new things
 * [pluja/awesome-privacy](https://github.com/pluja/awesome-privacy): Awesome Privacy - A curated list of services and alternatives that respect your privacy because PRIVACY MATTERS.
 * [enaqx/awesome-react](https://github.com/enaqx/awesome-react): A collection of awesome things regarding React ecosystem